KaushikTechWorks/SecureFlow/README.md

 # SecureFlow

+Secure****Non-Technical Analogy**: It's like getting a text from your bank saying, "Hey, this purchase looks weird—check it now!" so you can stop it before more money is taken.

+**Intended Use Case**: For Users: SecureFlow acts as a verification tool for individuals checking recent transactions (e.g., after noticing a charge).
+By flagging scams quickly, it empowers users to report issues to their bank before funds are lost.echnical Analogy**: It's like getting a text from your bank saying, "Hey, this purchase looks weird—check it now!" so you can stop it before more money is taken.

-SecureFlow is a full-stack web application for real-time financial transaction anomaly detection, targeting 95% recall and <3-second latency, addressing the $40B financial scam problem in 2025
+**Intended Use Case**:For Users: SecureFlow acts as a verification tool for individuals checking recent transactions (e.g., after noticing a charge).
+By flagging scams quickly, it empowers users to report issues to their bank before funds are lost.is a full-stack web application for real-time financial transaction anomaly detection, targeting 95% recall and <3-second latency, addressing the $40B financial scam problem in 2025

 SecureFlow is designed to detect suspicious financial transactions (e.g., credit card fraud) in real-time, flagging potential scams with high accuracy (95% recall, <3s latency) using an Isolation Forest or Autoencoder model, with SHAP explanations.
 While the app’s interface allows manual user input (single transactions or CSV batches) for analysis, its primary use case is to assist banks, financial institutions, or users in identifying and responding to fraud quickly, reducing the impact of scams.